-We hope that our extensive guide on dating app development and its costs has helped you to understand how to create your own app that will become the next Tinder.
+We hope our extensive guide on dating app development and its costs has helped you understand how to create your own app that will hopefully become the next Tinder.
 The only thing left is to find an experienced development team ready to turn your idea into reality.

 So, what are you waiting for?
 Share your idea, consult with our specialists, and get an estimate for your project at no charge.